-The DCI directly supports research by the junior faculty in the DCI through pilot project funding, with two RFAs/year, and six to eight projects funded per year with $50,000 per year.
-The DCI helped pilot the Protected Career Launch Program.
-Two give three examples, this program is supporting the development of Rebecca Previs, MD, a gynecological oncologist who works in the laboratory of Donald McDonnell, PhD, as she investigates the tumor microenvironment of ovarian cancer; as well as the professional development of medical oncologist Sarah Sammons, MD, and surgical oncologist Michael Lidsky, both of whom are training in the laboratory of Kris Wood, PhD, on the mechanisms of resistance to cancer therapy.
+The DCI directly supports DCI junior faculty research through pilot project funding, with two RFAs annually, and six to eight projects funded at $50,000 annually.
+The DCI helped pilot the Protected Career Launch Program which supports the development of Rebecca Previs, MD, a gynecological oncologist who works in the Donald McDonnell, PhD, laboratory as she investigates ovarian cancer tumor microenvironment; and the professional development of radiation oncologist Christine Eyler, M.D., Ph.D. of radiation oncology, and surgical oncologist Michael Lidsky, who are training in the Kris Wood, PhD, laboratory on the mechanisms of cancer therapy resistance.

 Duke Physician-Scientist Strong Start Awards Program for new laboratory-based physician-scientists as they develop independent research programs.
-Recent DCI members funded include Phuong Doan, MD, Katherine Garman, MD, Amanda MacLeod, MD, and Yvonne Mowery, MD, PhD.
+DCI members funded include Katherine Garman, MD; Amanda MacLeod, MD; and Yvonne Mowery, MD, PhD.
 The Duke Health-funded Duke Health Scholars and Fellows Program supports the research efforts of early career clinician-scientists to expand their research in new directions and expert mentoring tailored to their interests/career aspirations.
-Recent DCI members funded include Sandeep Dave, MD; Peter Fecci, MD, PhD; Brent Hanks, MD, PhD; and Dorothy Sipkins, PhD.The Duke Endowment funds the competitive
+Prior DCI members funded include Sandeep Dave, MD; Peter Fecci, MD, PhD; Brent Hanks, MD, PhD; and Dorothy Sipkins, PhD.The Duke Endowment funds the competitive

-The Duke University School of Medicine LEADER Program is an interactive three day learning program designed to equip junior faculty researchers with the knowledge and professional competencies to effectively lead dynamic scientific research enterprises, including discovering and developing leadership skills, promoting collaboration, fostering innovation and teamwork, managing conflict.
+The Duke University School of Medicine LEADER Program is an interactive three-day learning program designed to equip junior faculty researchers with the knowledge and professional competencies to effectively lead dynamic scientific research enterprises, including discovering and developing leadership skills, promoting collaboration, fostering innovation and teamwork, and managing conflict.
 The course includes two personal inventory assessments, which provide an opportunity to receive constructive feedback.

 The Academic Leadership, Innovation, and Collaborative Engagement (ALICE) Program provides in-depth opportunities for leadership skill development, personal reflection and goal setting, peer-mentoring, and structured 360 feedback in a year-long program that focuses on personal leadership skills designed to help individuals more deftly navigate leadership in academic medicine.
-Recent DCI participants include Annick Desjardins, MD, Shannon McCall, MD, and Hope Uronis, MD.
+Prior DCI participants include Annick Desjardins, MD; Shannon McCall, MD; and Hope Uronis, MD.

-The Duke Office for Research Mentoring, directed by Mark Dewhirst, DVM, PhD, in collaboration with the Duke CTSA and the National Research Mentoring Network has developed a Mentor Training Curriculum that is open to faculty investigators at all experience levels focusing on six key mentorship competencies: effective communication, aligning expectations, assessing understanding, addressing equity and inclusion, fostering independence and promoting professional development.
+The Duke Office for Research Mentoring, directed by Cathleen Sellner Colon-Emeric, MD, in collaboration with the Duke CTSA and the National Research Mentoring Network has developed a Mentor Training Curriculum open to faculty investigators at all experience levels focusing on six key mentorship competencies: effective communication, aligning expectations, assessing understanding, addressing equity and inclusion, fostering independence, and promoting professional development.